fivegreenapples/diffr/README.md

 # diffr

 This is a pretty basic diff tool that I created to play with the Longest Common Subsequence algorithm.
 See [wikipedia](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) for details.
-Subsequent to the initial commit of this tool, I moved the meat of the algorithm to a separate repo: (diff)[https://github.com/fivegreenapples/diff] for use in other projects.
+Subsequent to the initial commit of this tool, I moved the meat of the algorithm to a separate repo, [diff](https://github.com/fivegreenapples/diff), for use in other projects.

 Usage: